danielcrumpler/danielcrumpler/README.md

 ### Hello, my name is Daniel Crumpler. 👋

-🏫 I am currently receiving a Bachlor's of Computer Science at the University of West Georgia.
+🏫 I graduated with a Bachlor's of Computer Science at the University of West Georgia.

 ⚡ I enjoy web and app development, having released [apps](https://apps.apple.com/bt/developer/daniel-crumpler/id1524923152) on Apple's iOS Store.

-💬 Outside of development, I am working on receiving my Private Pilot Licence, work a secondary job at a local college bar, and enjoy spending the small amounts of free time that I have with my friends.
+💬 Outside of development, I am working on receiving my Private Pilot Licence and enjoy spending the small amounts of free time that I have with my friends.

 ✈️ Profile Visits: ![Github Profile Views:](https://visitor-badge.glitch.me/badge?page_id=danielcrumpler.danielcrumpler)